-Action 3 considers adding a requirement to provide a notification to NMFS declaring either the intent to initiate a for-hire trip, return from a for-hire trip, or both.
-Currently, federally permitted for-hire vessels do not have any trip notification requirements.
-As described in Actions 1 and 2, activity of federally permitted for-hire vessels are monitored via the SRHS (headboats), MRIP for-hire survey, LA Creel (Louisiana) and the Texas Parks and Wildlife Division (TPWD) for-hire survey (Texas).
-Alternative 2 would require for-hire vessel operators to declare a trip to NMFS prior to leaving the dock.
-Alternative 2 option a would apply to charter vessels and Alternative 2 option b would apply to headboats.
-Alternative 2 would require for-hire vessel operators to declare an expected end time and landing location for each trip to NMFS prior to returning to the dock.
-Alternative 3 option a would apply to charter vessels and Alternative 3 option b would apply to headboats and would require notification that the trip has ended and the required information about the trip has been transmitted.
-Under Alternative 2 and Alternative 3 the reporting burden on vessel operators would be increased relative to Alternative 1 however, if Alternative 2 and/or Alternative 3 are selected as preferred they could be used to aid in the prioritization of staff to conduct dock-side intercepts more efficiently that could further improve catch and effort fishery data from for-hire vessels.
+Preferred Option a.
+Charter vessels Preferred Option b.
+Headboats activity of federally permitted for-hire vessels are monitored via the SRHS (headboats), MRIP for-hire survey, LA Creel (Louisiana) and the TPWD for-hire survey (Texas).
+Preferred Alternative 2 would require for-hire vessel operators to declare a trip to NMFS prior to leaving the dock.
+Preferred Alternative 2 Option a would apply to charter vessels and Alternative 2 Option b would apply to headboats.
+Preferred Alternative 2 would require for-hire vessel operators to declare an expected end time and landing location for each trip to NMFS prior to returning to the dock.
+Preferred Alternative 3 Option a would apply to charter vessels and Preferred Alternative 3 Option b would apply to headboats and would require notification that the trip has ended and the required information about the trip has been transmitted.
+Under Preferred Alternative 2 and Preferred Alternative 3 the reporting burden on vessel operators would be increased relative to Alternative 1 however, if Preferred Alternative 2 and/or Preferred Alternative 3 are selected as preferred they could be used to aid in the prioritization of staff to conduct dock-side intercepts more efficiently that could further improve catch and effort fishery data from for-hire vessels.